Skip to content

 Note: The default password is password.
 You must change this immediately upon login.

-1. Navigate to http://<your-server-ip>:8000.
+1. Navigate to https://<your-server-ip> (or http if configured).

 2. Log in with: